Risk Management Officer – Tony Boyle

 Legana Christian Church records details of each volunteer and paid employee including their contact details, volunteer agreement form, volunteer application (with associated reference checks), records of training, details of individuals Working with Vulnerable People Registration and any correspondence allowing us to be certain of the suitability of persons to volunteer, be employed or engage with activities involving children.

-At least every 12 months/in response to changes in legislation as required, or following every reportable incident, a review shall be conducted to assess whether Legana Christian Church’s child protection policies or procedures require modification to better protect the children under it’s care.
+At least every two years or in response to changes in legislation as required, or following every reportable incident, a review shall be conducted to assess whether Legana Christian Church’s child protection policies or procedures require updating.

 LEGANA CHRISTIAN CHURCH BOARD